FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 Introduction

 Please familiarize yourself with our privacy practices and let us know if you have any questions.
-Irrespective of which country you live in, you authorize us to transfer, store, and use your information in the United States, and any other country where we operate.
+This Policy is targeted towards users located in the United States and the information we collect is governed by U.S. law.
+If you are accessing the Services from outside of the U.S., please be aware that information collected through the Services may be transferred to, stored, processed, and used your information in the U.S., and any other country where we operate.
 In some of these countries, the privacy and data protection laws and rules regarding when government authorities may access data may vary from those in the country where you live.
-Learn more about our data transfer operations in the “International Transfer” section below.
-If you do not agree to the transfer, storage and use of your information in the United States, and any other country where we operate, please do not use the Sites or Services.
+If you do not agree to the transfer, storage and use of your information in the U.S., and any other country where we operate, please do not use the Sites or Services.

-If you are a California resident, please see “Your California Privacy Rights” below for more information about your privacy rights under California law.
+If you are a resident of California, Colorado, Connecticut, Oregon, Texas, Utah, Virginia or Washington, please see “State Privacy Notice” below for more information about your privacy rights under certain state laws.
 If you have any questions or comments about this Policy, please contact us at privacy@petscreening.com.

 When this Policy Applies